Harmonic Distortion - Odd and Even Harmonics

 What is harmonic distortion

-In an analogue system overdriving is achieved by adding a lot of gain to a part of the circuit path.
-This form of distortion is more commonly related to overdriving a non linear device.
-But it doesn’t end there as any form of alteration made to audio being fed into a non linear device is regarded as distortion even though the term is quite a loose one and not too helpful.
+In an analog system overdriving is achieved by adding a lot of gain to a part of the circuit path.
+This form of distortion is more commonly related to overdriving a non-linear device.
+But it doesn’t end there as any form of alteration made to audio being fed into a non-linear device is regarded as distortion even though the term is quite a loose one and not too helpful.
 The idea is to create harmonic distortion.

-Harmonics are simply multiples of the fundamental frequency of a sound and the addition of harmonics within a sound define the sound’ timbre and character.
-Even order harmonics are even multiples of the source frequency (2, 4, 6, 8 etc) and odd order harmonics (3, 5, 7, 9 etc) are multiples of the source frequency (fundamental).
+Harmonics are simply multiples of the fundamental frequency of a sound and the addition of harmonics within a sound defines the sound’ timbre and character.
+Even order harmonics are even multiples of the source frequency (2, 4, 6, 8 etc) and odd-order harmonics (3, 5, 7, 9 etc) are multiples of the source frequency (fundamental).